beyeja/ngx-renamer-openwebui/README.md

-⚠️ The current prompt is not working anymore.
-This is currently **not for production** use!.
-I will create a version including ollama support but it will take longer ⚠️

-# Rename titles in Paperless NGX using OpenAI
+# Rename titles in Paperless NGX using local AI via OpenWebUI

-This is a Paperless NGX post consumption script.More information under this link : https://docs.paperless-ngx.com/advanced_usage/#consume-hooks.
-You need an OpenAI API account to run it.
+This is a fork of the ngx-renamer repository but extended to be usable with your own OpenWebUI via openai-compatible API.
+This way its possible to use local ai (i.e. ollama) as long as it is managed via OpenWebUI.
+The Prompt and title extraction has also been fixed.

+Further improvements and robustness will follow soon.
+Use it at your own risk.

 ## Installation in Paperless NGX